 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
+It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Feb 08, 2019.
+This article was last updated Oct 30, 2020.
 Terms and conditions may have changed.
 For the most accurate information, please consult the issuer website.

 Price protection by issuer